123456789_123456789_123456789_123456789_123456789_

 <p>Hello, <action-text-attachment sgid="BAh7CEkiCG…"></action-text-attachment>.</p>

-Action Text resolves uses the "BAh7CEkiCG…" String to resolve the User instance.
-Next, consider the application's users/user partial:
+Action Text uses the "BAh7CEkiCG…" String to resolve the User instance.
+It then renders it with the default partial path when you render the content.

 <%# app/views/users/_user.html.erb %>